(Un)fair devices: Moving beyond AI accuracy in personal sensing: Findings: How bias creeps in

-For each application domain, we categorized its papers based on three fairness enhancement mechanisms \cite{pessach2022review,caton2020fairness}: a) \textit{pre-processing}; b) \textit{in-processing}; and c) \textit{post-processing} mechanisms.
-It is often infeasible to eliminate all sources of unfairness and guarantee fairness.
+It is often infeasible to eliminate all sources of unfairness.
 Yet, the goal is to surface and mitigate biases as much as possible through fairness enhancement mechanisms.

-\textbf{Pre-processing mechanisms} involve altering the training data before feeding it into a ML algorithm.
-Within UbiComp, preliminary but effective mechanisms include fair data representation.
-For instance, during data collection, \citet{10.1145/3328927} equally included both healthy subjects and subjects with Chronic Obstructive Pulmonary Disease (COPD) in their dataset for respiratory rate monitoring using smartwatches, leading to non-significant differences in model performance across health condition.
-Similarly, \citet{10.1145/3534585} employed a fairness-aware client selection mechanism for federated learning to ensure equal representation for subjects with worse connectivity.\footnote{While Internet connectivity is not a sensitive attribute per se, it has been linked with socioeconomic status, race, nationality, gender, and age, all of which are sensitive attributes \cite{united2021almost}.} Post data collection, \citet{10.1145/3494969} performed data balancing, conditioned on the sensitive attribute, managing to narrow the impact of gender voice differences on their speech recognition model.
+Within the mobile, wearable, and ubiquitous computing research, preliminary pre-processing mechanisms for fairness enhancement included fair data representation.
+For instance, \citet{10.1145/3328927} included both healthy and non-healthy subjects in their dataset for respiratory rate monitoring.
+Similarly, \citet{10.1145/3534585} employed a fairness-aware client selection mechanism for federated learning to ensure equal representation for subjects with worse connectivity.\footnote{While Internet connectivity is not a sensitive attribute per se, it has been linked with socioeconomic status, race, nationality, gender, and age, all of which are sensitive attributes \cite{united2021almost}.} \citet{10.1145/3494969} performed data balancing managing to narrow the impact of gender voice differences on their speech recognition model.
+Along similar lines, \citet{wang2025acccall} explicitly recruited a gender-balanced evaluation cohort to assess and reduce disparities in accelerometer-based speech recognition.
 Similarly, a strand of work explored data splitting, conditioned on the sensitive attribute (gender, age, BMI, skin tone, country, and health condition) to enable model personalization \cite{10.1145/3369820,10.1145/3351246,10.1145/3517249,10.1145/3494969,10.1145/3351281}.
-More advanced mechanisms suggest modifying feature representations so that a subsequent classifier will be fairer.
-For example, \citet{10.1145/3191774} improved the performance of their activity detection model by normalizing the window-level features across gender and physiology, yet their model remained dependent on sensitive attributes.
-Similarly, in line with prior work~\cite{locatello2019fairness}, \citet{10.1145/3517252} utilized disentangled representations, aiming to isolate relevant activity patterns from redundant noises such as gender, age, and physiological differences, reducing the effect of such covariate factors.
-However, they did not manage to completely separate the activity signals from the redundancy, attributing it to the diversity limitations of Human-Activity Recognition datasets.
+More advanced mechanisms suggest modifying feature representations.
+For example, \citet{10.1145/3191774} improved their activity detection model performance by normalizing the window-level features across gender and physiology.
+Similarly, in line with prior work~\cite{locatello2019fairness}, \citet{10.1145/3517252} utilized disentangled representations, aiming to isolate activity patterns from redundant noises such as gender, age, and physiological differences.